bhk/rio/doc/concepts.md

 which one needs a value to hold integers bigger than 2^53 but not bigger than 2^64.

-Perhaps ideally, we could have arbitrary-precision decimal numbers, with all operations preserving precision, except for division, which would return floating point.
-Abstract interpretation could (hopefully) tell the compiler when integers could be used to represent the values, such as in a loop counter.
-Of course, some `Float64` type would still have to be available in the language for type structures and vectors.

-However, floating point is overwhelmingly the practical choice.
+Floating point is overwhelmingly the practical choice.

  * Modern hardware supports it well, so we get good performance right out of the gate without exotic optimizations.